-Emotional Agility expert Susan David says you can step out of ugly “truths”
+Emotional Agility author Susan David says you can step out of ugly “truths”

 Imagine you’re walking into a party full of other business leaders.